 2. What finger foods can I feed my 8-month-old?

 You can include small and easy-to-eat finger foods in your baby food chart for 8-month-old.
 You can opt for small pieces of cheese, bananas, steamed vegetables, and small pieces of pasta or bread as ideal choices of finger foods for your child.
+These are not only healthy, but also tasty finger foods for 8-month-old baby and will develop a habit of eating healthy foods.

 3. Can we give curd to an 8-month-old baby?